Frequently Asked Questions

 View the Workshops & Events page or Contact Us directly with your specific request.

-Why does the University of Nebraska-Lincoln charge for the NE MEP services?
+Why does the University of Nebraska-Lincoln charge for Nebraska MEP services?

-While the Nebraska MEP’s programs and services receive some state and/or federal funding support, additional revenue is necessary to cover all Nebraska MEP costs.
-Mostly, this is due to a requirement of the largest Nebraska MEP sponsor, the NIST Hollings’ Manufacturing Extension Partnership, which calls for a funding plan of one state dollar, matching one federal dollar, matching one client dollar.
+While Nebraska MEP’s programs and services receive some state and/or federal funding support, additional revenue is necessary to cover all Nebraska MEP costs.
+Mostly, this is due to a requirement of the largest Nebraska MEP sponsor, the NIST Hollings’ Manufacturing Extension Partnership, which requires a 1:1 match for each federal dollar of investment.
 Fees for Nebraska MEP programs and services would likely be greater than they are if not for state and/or federal support.
 Our fees are set to provide you with a reasonable return on your investment.

 Can you sign our confidentiality statement?